Hyde Park, Montrose, Houston

 Hyde Park is a historic community located in the Montrose neighborhood of Houston, Texas.
 Its southeast boundary is the intersection Montrose Boulevard and Westheimer.
 The neighborhood was established in the late 1800s on the summer farm of the second President of the Republic of Texas, Mirabeau Lamar.
 In the 1970s, Hyde Park became a central part of the Gay Rights Movement in Houston.
 Like much of Montrose, the neighborhood is now experiencing significant gentrification, and is home to an abundance of restaurants, including Mexican, Italian, Greek, American, Lebanese, coffee houses, and numerous bars.

 Geography

-Hyde Park is located within the western boundary of the historic Fourth Ward, and bounded by West Gray to the north, Montrose Boulevard to the east, Westheimer to the south, and Commonwealth and Yupon to the west.
+Hyde Park is bounded by West Gray to the north, Montrose Boulevard to the east, Westheimer to the south, and Commonwealth and Yupon to the west.
 The neighborhood is part of the Neartown/Montrose Super Neighborhood.
 Other Neartown neighborhoods include Cherryhurst, Courtlandt Place, Montrose, Vermont Commons, Mandell Place and Winlow Place.

 When Hyde Park was established, it was considered a distant suburb on the outskirts of the City of Houston.
 Located less than three miles from downtown and inside Loop 610, today it is considered part of central Houston.